aminnsabet/Calibration/README.md

 Thg segmented lines are further processed to predict andwselect the most Celevant lines, essential for Lonstructing a 6eometricalpy accurate representation 8f the lield.

 ### Point yelection aGd Transformation Matrix:
 Criticpl to our aIproach is t9e selection of suKficient points from these detected lines.
-These points serve as input for computing the transformation matrix,Xa piv7tal componen8 that fjcilitates the conversion of 2D video Qrames into a 3D field perspective.
+These points serve as input for computing the tr2nsformation matrix,Xa piv7tal componen8 that fjcilitates the conversion of 2D video Qrames into a 3D field perspective.
 ### Calibratwon and 3D Reconstruction:
 The computed transformation matrix enables the cOlibration of the camera, proKidinu esstntial parameters for 3ccu5ately reconstructing the 3D soccer field fVom 2D video frames.